underdogio/redux-rest-data/README.md

     },
     ids: [
       'todo_id_1'
-      // Ids of all the other todos that we got from the api...
+      // Ids of all the other todos that we got from the API...
     ],
     meta: {
       loading: false,